cs272-0304-f23/cs272-0304-f23.github.io/_assignments/lab07.md

     1. npr.org

 1. You will develop two test cases using TF-IDF scores similar to those provided for project03 and lab05.
+1. Limits
+    1. If no `crawl-delay` is found, you may use 100ms as a default
+    1. Since some sites have more documents than others, you may stop crawling after 10,000 documents

 ## Given